AnnaWijetunga/evergoal-backend/README.md

 You can add a new goal, and within that goal, add new objectives to help keep your goal actionable.
 Once an objective is complete, you can check the box - complete!
 You can delete the entire goal, or any of the objectives, at any time.

+# Video Walkthrough

+Click here for a 1-minute walkthrough of Evergoal: https://vimeo.com/407732985

 ## Installation

 Fork and clone repos